mcdimus/demo-spring-api-versioning-and-swagger/README.md

 This will allow API to evolve without any code duplication.

-__But be cautious__, there is a very serious drawback of this approach.
+__But be cautious__, there is a very serious drawback to this approach.
 API developers should clearly understand how API should evolve.
-As soon as `PersonV1Controller`, `PersonV2Controller`, and `SessionV1Controller` were released, it is not allowed to create `SessionV2Controller` mapped to `/api/v2/session`.
+As soon as `PersonV1Controller`, `PersonV2Controller`, and `SessionV1Controller` would be released, it should not be allowed to create `SessionV2Controller` mapped to `/api/v2/session`.
 Here is why:
-* All requests to `/api/v2/session` will be handled by `SessionV1Controller`, right?
+* All requests to `/api/v2/session` are handled by `SessionV1Controller`, right?
-* When we create `SessionV2Controller`, then it will handle `/api/v2/session` instead of `SessionV1Controller`
+* When we create `SessionV2Controller`, then it will handle `/api/v2/session` instead of `SessionV1Controller`.
-* Relase of `SessionV2Controller` will most likely introduce the breaking change to the _session_ api.
+* Release of `SessionV2Controller` will most likely introduce the breaking change to the _session_ api.
-* So now clients who were already using `/api/v2/session` will suddenly find that application is not working anymore as expected.
+* So now clients who were already using `/api/v2/session` will suddenly find that application is not working as expected anymore.

 Therefore, we need to very carefully select what is the next version of our api.
 In a given scenario, `SessionV2Controller` should be skipped, and `SessionV3Controller` should be created instead.